KilianSD/DynoCall/README.md

 # DynoCall
-DynoCall is a simple program that facilitates learning C++.
+DynoCall is a simple program that facilitates the learning of C++.

 When learning C++ you will usually have to write many different files to test the language.
 This will usually result in you being disorganized and having a bunch of binaries that all achieve a really simple task.